 The Center for Student Services staff is here to assist students throughout their academic careers.
 Students have the ability to make appointments for individual meetings with an advisor using our online system.
 Prior to each meeting, students are advised to conduct online research in order to best prepare their questions and to bring any documents relevant to the meeting.

 E-Group Advising occurs each Fall and Spring Semesters in the weeks prior to registration.
-E-Group Advising delivers pertinent curriculum and policy information as well as important announcements and updates.
-E-Group Advising is mandatory until a student is registered for the STHM 4112 Senior Professional Development Seminar or STHM 4185 Internship II.
+E-Group Advising delivers pertinent curriculum and policy information as well as important announcements and updates via an asynchronous video and quiz format.
+E-Group Advising is used to ensure students are current on academic policy and curricular information and only required if a student does not attend a registration workshop or meet with their academic advisor each semester.

 Through Zoom, you can view and share documents as well as communicate with an advisor at your convenience.
 Virtual Advising is by appointment only, using the STHM Appointment System.
 Students must select the Virtual Advising option when available.
 Ten minutes prior to your booked virtual appointment time, you will receive an invitation via your Temple University email account.

 CSS offers students the flexibility to drop in at their convenience.
 We provide scheduled days and times when students can drop in for a 10-minute session without an appointment.
 All walk-in appointments are available on a first-come, first-served basis.
 Should you require longer than 10 minutes, please schedule an appointment.
 Extended walk-in hours are offered during high volume times – priority registration and the first two weeks of a given semester, excluding summer summers.